HOW LONG IS JURY SERVICE?

 HOW WILL I KNOW WHEN TO REPORT FOR THE NEXT DATE?

-You will receive notification in the mail to appear on a specific date, along with instructions to call 1-800-793-7008, Option 2 after 5:30 p.m. the night before for updated information as to any changes or cancellations regarding the scheduled jury selections.
+You will receive notification in the mail to appear on a specific date, along with instructions to call 1-800-793-7008 after 5:30 p.m. the night before or log in to eJuror to check your Current Status for updated information as to any changes or cancellations regarding the scheduled jury selections.
 WHEN INSTRUCTED, YOU MUST PHONE THE RECORDED MESSAGE TO CONFIRM REPORTING.
-You will not be paid if you fail to call as instructed and report in error.
+You will not be paid if you fail to call or log in to eJuror as instructed and report in error.
+When you call or log in, you will need your nine-digit Participant Number to log-in.
+You may also receive an automated call from the Court to inform you that your report date has been rescheduled; however, you will still need to call or log in to eJuror to check your Current Status to confirm your reporting instructions.

 WHAT HAPPENS IF I ARRIVE LATE?